Vacancies

 Independent Custody Visitors

-North Yorkshire Police Fire & Crime Commissioner, has responsibility for a team of ‘Independent Custody Visitors, a team of volunteers who make unannounced visits to police stations in North Yorkshire.
+The Deputy Mayor for Policing, Fire and Crime, has responsibility for a team of ‘Independent Custody Visitors, a team of volunteers who make unannounced visits to police stations in North Yorkshire.
 They speak with people detained in custody, check their welfare and the conditions in which they are being held and submit reports on their visits.

-Independent custody visiting is a vital element of the work of the Office of the Police, Fire & Crime Commissioner in ensuring that the police service is open and accountable to the people it serves.
+Independent custody visiting is a vital element of the work of the Office for Policing, Fire, Crime and Commissioning in ensuring that the police service is open and accountable to the people it serves.
 The scheme works to Home Office guidelines.

 Independent Custody Visitors are an important part of holding policing to account locally.
 If you are interested in helping your community and want to volunteer, please consider this unique role.

-The Commissioner is currently recruiting volunteers for the Harrogate, Scarborough and York areas.
+The Deputy Mayor for Policing, Fire and Crime is currently recruiting volunteers for the Harrogate, Scarborough and York areas.

 Find out more about this role and how to apply